jasperlinthorst/reveal/README.md

 **reveal align tests/1a.fa tests/1b.fa --order=sequential --chunksize=5 | sh**

+All commands in the shell script that are in between the comment lines can be run in parallel in case you're running on a compute cluster.

 There are other subcommands for reveal, for which some are used by the generated shell script:

 To generate an anchor graph using the recursive exact matching approach for more than two sequences you can either call: